Graph Search Trees and the Intermezzo Problem: The Intermezzo Problem

 \begin{theorem} The \cl-tree recognition problem of Generic Search is \W-hard if it is parameterized by the number $k$ of leaves of the spanning tree.
-Furthermore, assuming the Exponential Time Hypothesis, there is no algorithm that solves the problem in time $f(k) \cdot n^{o(k)}$ for any computable function $f$. \end{theorem}
+Furthermore, assuming the Exponential Time Hypothesis, there is no algorithm that solves the problem in time $f(k) \cdot n^{o(k)}$ for any computable function $f$ where $n$ is the number of vertices of the given graph. \end{theorem}